kv-infra/packer-examples/packer-plugin-kubevirt/README.md

 packer build ${TEMPLATE}
 ```

-The new VM image will be available in the KubeVirt cluster.
+The VM image will be available in the Kubernetes cluster.